Lipurple/Grounded-Diffusion/README.md

-# Guiding Text-to-Image Diffusion Model Towards Grounded Generation
+# Open-vocabulary Object Segmentation with Diffusion Models

 This repository contains the official PyTorch implementation of grounded diffusion: https://arxiv.org/abs/2301.05221.